techwriter-pl/techwriter-pl.github.io/README.md

 - If you generate image using GenAI, mention the tool in the caption.
 - If you create an image using a free to use software, verify if its usage license complies with pro bono blog posting.
-- If you create an image with a tool you paid for, no need to mention the tool in the caption.
+- If you create an image with a tool you paid for, you don't need to mention the tool in the caption.

 ## Creating a PR